Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

-The main goal is to attain the improved value enabled by the clustered-based control, but this necessitates a good control policy.
-Cluster-based control $\abold$ introduces more degrees of freedom than scalar $\alpha$, but this method suffers in computation time.
-As standard techniques like VI and PI search over the entire action space, and as the clustered policy increases the number of actions dramatically, the standard Bellman update becomes intractable.
-Say the controller defines $C$ clusters, where $|A_c|=M$; then the control $\abold$ has $|\A|=M^C$ possible options.
-PI has a complexity of $O(|\A| |\Scal|^2+|\Scal|^3)$ per iteration, and VI a complexity of $O(|\A| |\Scal|^2)$ per iteration \cite{littman2013complexity}.
-This causes the computation time for either method to grow exponentially with the number of clusters.
-The conclusion is that an alternate method for solving for $\pi^*$ is needed.
+The objective is to attain the improved value with a clustered-based control, but this can only be done if an acceptable policy is found.
+Standard solution techniques like VI and PI rely on the Bellman operator \eqref{bellman}, which maximizes over the entire action space.
+The cluster-based policy formulation dramatically increases the size of the action space, meaning that exhaustive search methods become intractable.
+For example, let each $|\A_c|=M$; then $\abold$ has $|\A|=M^C$ possible options.
+PI has a complexity of $O(|\A| |\X|^2+|\X|^3)$ per iteration, and VI has a complexity of $O(|\A| |\X|^2)$ per iteration \cite{littman2013complexity}.
+The computation time for either method grows exponentially with the number of clusters.
+This problem is exacerbated in regimes when the model is unavailable, as methods like Q-learning and SARSA only guarantee optimality with infinite observations of all state-action pairs.
+The conclusion is that an alternate method for solving for a cluster-based $\Pi^*$ is needed.

-The solution presented in this work is called Clustered Value Iteration (CVI) as shown in Algorithm \ref{CVI}.
-This algorithm is similar to standard VI, but differs in that the optimization takes ``round-robin" approach across the clusters.
-At each iteration, the algorithm improves the control for one cluster at a time.
-The policies across the other clusters are held constant until their turn to be optimized in a future iteration.
-The intuition is that the controller can focus on making improvements cluster-by-cluster, and perform policy improvement without iterating over the whole action space.
+In this work we take advantage of the structural properties of TI-MDPs and present a clustered Bellman operator that only optimizes the action for one cluster at each call.
+This operator is used in an algorithm called Clustered Value Iteration (CVI) as shown in Algorithm \ref{CVI}.
+This algorithm differs from standard VI in that it takes a ``round-robin" approach to optimize the actions across all the clusters.
+While one the action for one cluster is being optimized, the actions across the other clusters are held constant until their turn to be improved at future iterations.
+The intuition is that the controller can improve cluster-by-cluster with greatly reduced search time.

-This investigation into clustered systems is thematically related to state aggregation methods, but the technical formulations are distinct.
-Both methods aim to reduce the dimensionality of the problem by solving smaller but related MDPs.
-In a state aggregation method, similar states are grouped together to form a new system with a reduced state space.
-In comparison, the clustered formulation is designed for MDPs whose state space is the Cartesian product across a set of substates; the clustering assignment partitions the substates, resulting in Cartesian products of a smaller size.
-In aggregate methods the new transition matrix is a weighted sum of the original transition probabilities; in the clustered formulation, the transitions are decomposed by their factored structure.
-These two methods could be used in tandem to enjoy further dimensionality reduction, whereby a clustered formulation could use aggregation techniques on the set of substates.